k-rns/2020-05-22-WHOI-online/index.md

 Doing this process right, will not only make you more efficient, but will also make your data easier re-usable in the future.

+The workshop is sponsored by a WHOI Academic Programs Doherty Award and a DDVPR Technical Staff Training Award

 {% comment %}
 AUDIENCE